Should you get a Dogo Argentino?

 Sunburn

 Dogo’s have above average canine intelligence.
 They can be very territorial and protective.
 They tend to have an independent streak and can be stubborn.
 They may be aloof and wary around strangers and getting along with other same sex dogs could be problematic.
-Training a Dogo requires a firm and consistent hand.
+They have been used for police work and military work.
+Training a Dogo requires a firm and consistent hand and they may not be the right breed for a casual dog owner.

 In the hands of the proper owner/trainer they are one of the most loyal, loving breeds to have by your side.